davidlamorski/pimp-ale-stuff/cloud-connect-vpn-server.md

         -config csr.conf
 ```

 In the next text block you need to alter at least IP.1 and fill in your <mark>own</mark> public IPv4 address the linux box has.
-The other values are optional.
+Definitions for IP.2, DNS.1 and DNS.2 are optional.
 ```
 cat > cert.conf <<EOF
 authorityKeyIdentifier=keyid,issuer